 Businesses that commit now to help their workforce pivot to work collaboratively with machines in these ways are more likely to survive the coming AI disruption across markets and industries.
 They are also more likely to realise the massive opportunities this disruption will bring.

-Build the skills you and your team need for the tech-enabled future on Salesforce’s free learning platform, Trailhead.
+Build the skills you and your team need for the tech-enabled future on our free learning platform, Trailhead.